 The Cybersecurity Association of Maryland, Inc. (CAMI) is a statewide, 501(c)(6) nonprofit organization established in 2015.
-CAMI is Maryland's only organization dedicated 100% to the growth of Maryland's cybersecurity industry.
+CAMI was originally created to drive the growth of Maryland's cybersecurity industry.
 Today, we grow and serve the cybersecurity ecosystem through advocacy, education and building community.

-Strategy: Connect MD cybersecurity companies with businesses and government entities seeking cybersecurity products and services.
-Connect cybersecurity job seekers in Maryland and beyond with MD cybersecurity jobs as well as with MD resources for gaining the skills, education and certifications needed for jobs of interest.
+Strategy: Connect cybersecurity companies with businesses and government entities seeking cybersecurity products and services.
+Connect cybersecurity job seekers in Maryland and beyond with jobs and resources for gaining the skills, education and certifications needed for jobs of interest.
 Create and share resources to entities in need of cybersecurity guidance, expertise or awareness.
 Provide subject matter experts through our Speakers Bureau for partners requiring training, panelists, conference facilitators or keynote speakers.